SoftJSK/antique/README.md

 # antique
-a simple kernel made just for fun
+a simple kernel and OS made just for fun